iwalton3/python-mpv-jsonipc/README.md

 instead of needing `libmpv1`.
 It may also be more resistant to crashes such as Segmentation Faults, but since it isn't directly communicating with MPV via the C API the performance will be worse.

+The win32_named_pipe module is from [KomodoEdit](https://github.com/Komodo/KomodoEdit) and is available under the terms of the Mozilla Public License.